JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 | `pypeline_type_canonical` | collapsed `@struct`/`@enum` canonical name → full, uncollapsed name | `_register_struct_recursive` / `_register_enum`, only when a name actually collapsed |
 | `pypeline_canonical_name_owner` | canonical func name → `(module, qualname, src_file, line)` of the closure that first produced it | `_elaborate_live_func`; also the collision guard (see below) |

-The last two exist because AUTOFSM's area search decomposes operations, and both answer a question the entity NAME cannot be trusted for:
+The last two exist because AUTO_FSM's area search decomposes operations, and both answer a question the entity NAME cannot be trusted for:

-- **`pypeline_builtin_op_info`.** A built-in operator has no Python source, so AUTOFSM cannot take it apart — but the soft-operator library can supply an equivalent that it can, and asking for the right factory needs the operator and its operand types. `BIN_OP_PLUS_uint32_t_uint32_t` does encode both, but parsing that back out is re-deriving a formatting decision; recording it is
+- **`pypeline_builtin_op_info`.** A built-in operator has no Python source, so AUTO_FSM cannot take it apart — but the soft-operator library can supply an equivalent that it can, and asking for the right factory needs the operator and its operand types. `BIN_OP_PLUS_uint32_t_uint32_t` does encode both, but parsing that back out is re-deriving a formatting decision; recording it is